coveooss/json-schema-for-humans/CONTRIBUTING.md

 #### Adding examples

-- Run `python docs/generate_examples.py`.
+- Run `poetry run python docs/generate_examples.py`.
 This will get all examples from `docs/examples/cases`, render the resulting HTML and include it in the appropriate folders.
 - (optional) If you have added an example, add the file name (without `.json`), the display name and description in `docs/cases_description.yaml`